YINI-lang/YINI-spec/Docs/YINI-About.md

 ## Trivia
 ### The Name
 In the beginning, `YINI` was known by its working name `MINI`, which later evolved into `MINI-CONFIG` / `miniCONFIG` standing for Minimalistic INI Configuration Object Notation File.
 Initially, the "M" in `MINI` represented Marko (after the author), but this was later changed to represent **Minimalistic**.
-As the specification matured beyond the draft stage, it was renamed to simply `YINI`, which stands for **Yet another INI**.
+As the specification matured beyond the draft stage, it was renamed to simply `YINI`, which come from **Yet another INI** (to keep it simple).

 ---